cnicolai/dh-410-project-code/README.md

-# Character Network Analysis Project
+# Network Analysis of the Aubrey-Maturin Novels

 This project processes text files containing the Aubrey-Maturin novels to extract character relationships and create a network visualization.